 Legend to Figure 1

 A schematic representation of the four different types of sport disciplines is shown.
-In the figure, the common hemodynamic changes and cardiac remodeling occurring as a consequence of long-term training are indicated for each sport group.
-In addition, disciplines associated with increased risk of bodily collision are indicated by the symbol
+In the figure, the common hemodynamic changes and cardiac remodeling occurring as a consequence of long-term training are indicated for each type of sport.

+Symbols: indicates sport with increased risk of bodily collision.  indicates sport with intrinsic risk of serious harm or death for athlete and/or spectators in the event of syncope. .

 (adapted and modified; ref.6).

 REFERENCES